Curbside pick-up and drop-off may be offered in the future. Please check back for details.

 9:15 - 11:20 and 12:45 - 3:00

-3rd, 4th and 5th grade students need to return their books, place holds on books on their scheduled library day and/or renew books that are due if they intend to keep them for another two weeks.
+4th and 5th grade students need to return their books on books on or before Monday.
+Teachers allow classroom time on Mondays for students to request new books by placing holds and/or renew books that are due if they intend to keep them for another two weeks.
 Books requested through holds will be delivered to classrooms the next morning for distribution.
+Students can also place holds on books from home at any time.

 Library Check-Out Policy